© 2024 St. Louis Public Radio

 BRIA of Cahokia employees Ladina Washington, in pink, and Dorris Flowers, in blue scrubs, strike a pose while singing with George Carter, 60, on Wednesday during a Valentine’s Day celebration at the assisted living facility in Cahokia Heights.

-Eric Lee is a photojournalist at St. Louis Public Radio.
+Eric Lee was a photojournalist at St. Louis Public Radio.